chappjc/dcrspy/README.md

 dcrspy is a program to continuously monitor and log changes in various data on the Decred network.
-It works by connecting to both dcrd and dcrwallet and responding when a new block is detected via a notifier registered with dcrd.
-Communication with dcrd and dcrwallet uses the Decred JSON-RPC API.
+It works by connecting to both dcrd and dcrwallet and responding when a new block is detected via a [notifier registered with dcrd over a websocket][1].
+Communication with dcrd and dcrwallet uses the [Decred JSON-RPC API][2].

 ## Types of Data